|Chair Person||Joseph Bowden|

-Kirby Tulk – Chair
+Joseph Bowden – Chair

-Brad White – 1st Vice Chair
+Andrew Penney, RPF – 1st Vice Chair

-Sean Greene – Secretary-Treasurer
+Sean Greene, RPF, PEng – Secretary-Treasurer

+Sean was born and raised in Stephenville, Newfoundland.
 Sean graduated from the University of New Brunswick with a degree in Forest Engineering in 2003 and attained an Advanced Diploma in GIS from the Centre of Geographic Sciences (COGS) in 2007.
-Sean has worked as a tree planter for Irving in NB, an engineer for Western Forest Products on Vancouver Island, a GPS/GIS trainer and consultant in Atlantic Canada, a GIS Specialist with Parks and Natural Areas in NL and, now, as a Forest Engineer with the NL Forest Service.
-Sean is an RPF and PEng in NL.
+Sean has worked as a tree planter for Irving in NB, an engineer for Western Forest Products on Vancouver Island, a GPS/GIS trainer and consultant in Atlantic Canada, a GIS Specialist with Parks and Natural Areas in NL and since 2010 as a Forest Engineer with the NL Department of Fisheries and Land Resources.
+Sean is a RPF and PEng in NL.
 He has been a member of CIF since 2010.
-Sean hails from Stephenville, NL, and now resides in Corner Brook with his wife, four daughters and two dogs.
+Sean resides in Corner Brook with his wife and four daughters.